Trevor2Maxwell/Trevor2Maxwell.Github.io/Hospital_project.md

 <img src="Hospital_Visuals/Histogram combined.jpg?raw=true"/>
 SQL is not the best with this graph so we made one in Tableau as well. **It's clear that most patients are discharged before 7 days.** The avg is 4.40 days.

-let's have a look at what the busiest sector of the hospital is.
+let's have a look to see what the busiest sector of the hospital currently is.
 <img src="Hospital_Visuals/num_precedures-combined.jpg?raw=true"/>
 It looks like **cardiology really is the biggest piece of the puzzle in this case,** and making sure they have enough resources to be as efficient as possible will be important.